openpermit/openpermit.github.io/README.md

 OpenPermit is based on the work of different standards groups and organizations.
 The specification strives to reuse existing, widely used standards as much as possible.

-Permitting domain data schemas and formats returned by the APIs follow the [BLDS Specification](http://permitdata.org).
+Permitting domain data schemas and formats returned by the APIs follow the [BLDS Specification](http://permitdata.org) where applicable.

 Geospatial Data formats follow the [GeoJSON standard](http://geojson.org/geojson-spec.html).